-LDCs first meet at the end of the wet season, generally once March rainfall statistics become available.
-The Minister usually receives LDC recommendations before the end of April.
-LDCs then meet as required throughout the year as they continue to monitor conditions.
+LDCs meet every year at the end of the wet season to review drought statuses.
+The Minister will review the recommendation from the LDCs and announce any changes to Queensland’s drought status.
+LDCs can then meet as required throughout the year as they continue to monitor conditions.

 When an area or shire drought declaration takes effect

 The starting date of an area or shire declaration is usually the date recommended by the LDC.

 How long an area or shire drought declaration lasts

 An area or shire drought declaration remains in place until it is revoked by the Minister for Agricultural Industry Development and Fisheries from advice received by the LDCs.

 - See drought maps showing which parts of Queensland are currently in drought.

 - Find out how to apply for government drought assistance.